kopsha/python-1o1/docs/lambda.rst

     r = compute_remainder(10, 3)
     print(r)

-Our code using the lambda Function is simple and contained.
+Our code using the lambda function is simple and contained.
 Let us now see another example.
 Suppose you are processing user data from a web registration form, and would like to combine the first and last names into a single string *full name* for displaying on the user interface.